 Gross TP, Crowley J. Unique Device Identification in the Service of Public Health.
 N Engl J Med.
 2012;367(17):1583-1585. http://www.nejm.org/doi/full/10.1056/NEJMp1113608

 This perspective article discusses the need for development of a comprehensive strategy to collect, analyze and act on information regarding the post market performance of medical devices utilizing unique device identifiers (UDIs).
 According to the authors from the Centers for Devices and Radiological Health (CDRH), FDA, incorporation of UDIs into electronic health information is an integral element to the success of this strategy.
 UDI use could significantly support harnessing electronic health database information for better understanding of medical device safety.

 NEST Planning Board.
-The National Evaluation System for health Technology (NEST): Priorities for Effective Implementation.
+The National Evaluation System for health Technology (NEST): Priorities for Effective Early Implementation.
 Duke-Margolis Center for Health Policy.
 September 2016

 This is the third Planning Board report in support of the FDA’s work in developing the National Evaluation System for health Technology (NEST).
 The report particularly focuses on organizational governance, priority areas and activities for development of the NEST Coordinating Center, building the shared resources of NEST, and high-value demonstration projects.
 Additionally put forth in the report is the Planning Board recommendation for Coordinating Center leadership in developing a national strategic plan for UDI implementation and use.